H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 2. Strip bracketed model attribution patterns: `"[LLaMA 3.1]"`, `"[Mistral]"`, `"[Model:"`, etc.
 3. Apply stripping before the text is passed to the judge pipeline and again before it is passed to the LM Synthesizer, creating a two-point guard.

-**Sprint validation (March 22–25, 2026): CONFIRMED HELD.** No "As LLaMA" or "As Mistral" artifacts appeared in any test response during the March 22–25 sprint.
-All responses during the sprint were clean of model-name references in user-facing output.
-Layer 3 of the identity guard (meta-commentary prohibition, §33.5.1) provides redundant coverage — even if an artifact survived `cleanResponseForDisplay`, the synthesizer's STRICT RULES block would suppress it.
-Both guards functioning as designed.
-See §33.13 for the full sprint validation log entry.
+**Sprint validation (March 22–25, 2026): CONFIRMED HELD.** ★ Re-confirmed in March 28 96/96 Up count — no artifacts detected.
+Layer 3 of the identity guard (§33.5.1) provides redundant coverage.

 **Regression verification:**